 Limited to 300 copies.
 180 grams vinyl, manufactured a stone's throw away from the Dutch city this record was named after.
-High-quality pressing by Deepgrooves with Tullis Russell labels and a thick cardboard cover.
+High-quality pressing by Deepgrooves with Tullis Russell labels and a quality sleeve.

 Includes unlimited streaming of Lahringen